 The Element Tree tool displays UI controls that make up your ASP.NET user interfaces.
 It will display the standard Web controls, and all third-party controls that you use in your applications.
 The selected control’s properties are displayed in the MoloScope area.
 Use the search box to quickly find the controls you’re interested in.
 You can access convenient features in the context menu; such as setting a new root node in the tree, or copying a control’s ancestor path to the clipboard.

-Support for ASP.NET MVCMole can be opened for a huge number of object types, including many objects found in ASP.NET MVC 2 and 3.
+Mole can be opened for a huge number of object types, including many objects found in ASP.NET MVC 2, 3, and 4.
 This makes it easy to quickly open Mole and start exploring your ASP.NET MVC application objects.